CleverCloud/HexoJS-example/README.md

-# HEXOJS EXAMPLE
+# Deploy an Hexo based application on Clever Cloud

-This project show how to deploy hexoJS on Clever Cloud.
+This project show how to deploy Hexo on Clever Cloud.

 ### Create the app